What is an independent/indie author?

 What is the difference between a self-publisher, an author-publisher, an indie author, and an authorpreneur?

 At ALLi, we use the following (sometimes overlapping) terms of reference:

-Indie Authors: Authors who self-publish to sell and want to reach as many readers as possible.
-“Indie” is primarily an attitude.
+- Indie Author (also called author-publishers): Any author who self-publishes to sell, who takes publishing seriously, wants to reach as many readers as possible and grow a profitable author-publishing business.
 Indie authors embrace the creative freedom and control of self-publishing, and choose the publishing services most appropriate to each book project.

-Authorpreneurs: writers who make their living from self-publishing books and associated products or services.
+- Authorpreneur: an author who makes a living from self-publishing books and associated products or services.
 ALLi has a specific membership category for such author-publishers.
 (See also our Self-publishing 3.0 campaign)